-The NIU Law Office of Admissions & Financial Aid, in coordination with the NIU Student Financial Aid Office, offers assistance to all law students with processing applications for state and federal loans, work-study programs, scholarship grants, and other forms of financial aid.
+The NIU Law Office of Admissions and Financial Aid, in coordination with the NIU Student Financial Aid Office, offers assistance to all law students with processing applications for state and federal loans, work-study programs, scholarship grants and other forms of financial aid.
 Applicants are encouraged to investigate all sources well in advance of the start of classes.

 If you have questions, please check out our financial aid and scholarships FAQ or contact us.